catenax-ng/product-knowledge/docs/deployment.md

 ### Role: As A Consumer

-As a consumer, you just need to enable your dataspace connector to initiate/delegate the required Agent protocols (here: SparQL-over-Http)
+As a consumer, you just need to:
+- enable your dataspace connector to initiate/delegate the required Agent protocols (here: SparQL-over-Http).
+- (optionally) mount your connector as a remote repository into your enterprise graph infrastructure.

 ### Role: As A Skill Provider

-As a skill provider, you need to enable your dataspace connector to transfer/delegate the required Agent protocols.
+As a skill provider, you need to
+- enable your dataspace connector to transfer/delegate the required Agent protocols.
-Unless you want to expose distributed skills (publish skills as query texts executed by the consumers) instead of hosted skills (publish skills as stored procedures and computational resource), we propose to envisage multiple data planes for that purpose.
+- (optionally) employ multiple data planes in case you want to expose hosted skills (skill assets that operate as stored procedures and which require computational resources at the provider side) instead of distributed skills (skill assets that are offered as query texts/files and which are executed at the consumer side).

 ### Role: As A Provider

-As a provider, you need to enable your dataspace connector to receive/internalize the required Agent protocols.
+As a provider, you need to
+- enable your dataspace connector to receive/internalize the required Agent protocols.

 Depending on the kind of provisioning, you will setup additional internal "agents" (endpoints).

 #### Sub-Role: As A Data Provider

-As a data provider, you want to bind your data sources to knowledge graphs following the Catena-X ontology.
+As a data provider, you want to
+- bind your data sources to knowledge graphs following the Catena-X ontology.
 Therefore, a provisioning agent should be setup on top of a data virtualization/database layer.

 #### Sub-Role: As A Function Provider

-As a function provider, you want to bind your API to a special knowledge graph structure.
+As a function provider, you want to
+- bind your API to a special knowledge graph structure.
 Therefore, a remoting agent should be setup.

 ## Deployment of the Dataspace Connector